afomyj/DESAT/README.md

 # DESAT
-the code of DESAT for remote sensing super-resolution
+the code of DESAT for remote sensing image super-resolution